nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 `SeeAllExpensesCommand` and `SeeAllIncomesCommand` interact with the `FinancialList` in a similar manner, with the only difference being that the `shouldBeIncluded()` methods of `SeeAllExpensesCommand` and `SeeAllIncomesCommand` only mark `Expenses` and `Incomes` as "should be included".

+__Design Considerations__

+Given that the logic for `SeeAllEntriesCommand`, `SeeAllExpensesCommand` and `SeeAllIncomesCommand` are very similar with the only difference being the criteria for printing the entries, we made `SeeAllExpensesCommand` and `SeeAllIncomesCommand` inherit `SeeAllEntriesCommand` to reduce the amount of duplicated code written.

 ### Exceptions and Logging